sifive/wake/share/doc/wake/tutorial.md

 `makePlan` is the main method wake uses to set up calls to external shell scripts or tools.
-It takes three arguments: a readable name for what the job is doing, a list of paths of legal inputs, and a list of strings for the command-line.
+It takes three arguments: a readable name for what the job is doing, a list of paths of legal inputs, and a string for the command-line.
 We will go into more detail on that and `runJob` (which is where the command is actually invoked) in the next section.